 Ernest P Worrell

 Jim Varney was a classicly trained actor from Lexington, Kentucky.
 His most famous character is Ernest P Worrell.
-Seen here in an advertisement for WDBJ-7, a CBS affiliate based in Roanoke, Virginia, Ernest displays a distinctive accent that would seem to indicate that he is from Appalachia.
+Seen here in an advertisement for WDBJ-7, a CBS affiliate based in Roanoke, Virginia, Ernest displays a distinctive accent that might seem to indicate that he is from Appalachia.
 This advertisement is one of Jim Varney's earlist portrayals of Ernest P Worrell.
 Ernest P Worrell was popular in Kentucky, Tennessee, and Virginia.
 The character became the basis for a series of successful movies in the 1980s.
+LJAC Curator Christopher Miller believes that Ernest P Worrell seems to be modeled on Jack of the Appalachian Jack tales.

 Virgil Sims is another Jim Varney character.
 This song is a little less ambiguous with its stereotypes than the videos starring Ernest P Worrell.